Skip to main content Skip to footer

 • registration of easements

-If more than three lots are proposed, a Plan of Subdivision application is generally required.
+If more than three new lots are proposed from one parcel of land, a Plan of Subdivision application is generally required.

 For further information see the Ontario guide to land severances (consents).